-Minority interests are presented separately in the consolidated profit and loss account and balance sheet within consolidated shareholders' equity.
+Minority interests are presented separately in the consolidated income statement and balance sheet within consolidated shareholders' equity.

 For transactions resulting in a loss of control, any equity interest retained by the Group is remeasured at its fair value through profit or loss.